sreenaths/mcp-python-sdk/docs/minimcp/README.md

 ## Why MiniMCP?

-MiniMCP rethinks the MCP server from the ground up, keeping the core functionality lightweight and independent of the transport layer, bidirectional communication, session management, and auth mechanisms.
+MiniMCP rethinks the MCP server from the ground up, keeping the core functionality lightweight and independent of transport layer, bidirectional communication, session management, and auth mechanisms.
 Additionally, instead of a stream-based interface, MiniMCP exposes a simple asynchronous handle function that takes a JSON-RPC 2.0 message string as input and returns a JSON-RPC 2.0 message string as output.

 - **Stateless:** Scalability, simplicity, and reliability are crucial for remote MCP servers.
-MiniMCP is stateless at its core—each request is self-contained, and the server maintains no persistent session state.
-This design makes it robust and easy to scale horizontally.
-This also makes it a perfect fit for **serverless architectures**, where ephemeral execution environments are the norm.
+MiniMCP provides all of those by being stateless at its core — each request is self-contained, and the server maintains no persistent session state.
+  - This design makes it robust and easy to scale horizontally.
+  - This also makes it a perfect fit for **serverless architectures**, where ephemeral execution environments are the norm.
+  - Want to start your MCP server using uvicorn with multiple workers?
+No problem.
 - **Bidirectional is optional:** Many use cases work perfectly with a simple request–response channel without needing bidirectional communication.
 MiniMCP was built with this in mind and provides a simple HTTP transport while adhering to the specification.
 - **Embeddable:** Already have an application built with FastAPI (or another framework)?
-You can embed a MiniMCP server under a single endpoint—or multiple servers under multiple endpoints—_Unlike with mounting, you can use your existing dependency injection system._
+You can embed a MiniMCP server under a single endpoint, or multiple servers under multiple endpoints — _As a cherry on the cake, you can use your existing dependency injection system._
 - **Scope and Context:** MiniMCP provides a type-checked scope object that travels with each message.
 This allows you to pass extra details such as authentication, user info, session data, or database handles.
-Inside the handler, the scope is available in the context—_so you’re free to use your preferred session or user management mechanisms._
+Inside the handler, the scope is available as part of the context — _So you’re free to use your preferred session or user management mechanisms._
-- **Security:** MiniMCP encourages you to use your existing battle-tested security mechanism instead of enforcing one - _A MiniMCP server built with FastAPI can be as secure as any FastAPI application!_
+- **Security:** MiniMCP encourages you to use your existing battle-tested security mechanism instead of enforcing one - _In other words, a MiniMCP server built with FastAPI can be as secure as any FastAPI application!_
-- **Stream on Demand:** MiniMCP comes with a smart Streamable HTTP implementation.
-If the handler just returns a response, the server replies with a normal JSON HTTP response.
-An event stream is only opened when the server actually needs to push notifications to the client.
+- **Stream on Demand:** MiniMCP comes with a smart streamable HTTP transport.
+It opens an event stream only when the server needs to push notifications to the client.
 - **Separation of Concerns:** The transport layer is fully decoupled from message handling.
-This makes it easy to adapt MiniMCP to different environments and protocols without rewriting your core business logic.
+This makes it easy to adapt MiniMCP to different environments and transport protocols without rewriting your core business logic.
 - **Minimal Dependencies:** MiniMCP keeps its footprint small, depending only on the official MCP SDK.
-This makes it lightweight, easy to maintain, and less prone to dependency conflicts.

 ### Currently Supported Features